The Doubting Game

 “I don’t want it to come true.”

-“You know, right about now, I have a strong desire to connect with your mind.
+“You know, right about now, I have a powerful desire to connect with your mind.
 Isn’t that odd?”

 “How would you do that?”